 TUITION PER WEEK.

-TUITION PER WEEK. .90 .00 .50 Advanced Course, 2 students in class, per subject, 3 """ 4 or more students in class, per subject, .75 .60 .50 2 of file of buddies in class, per subject, file .00 of cts.
-Summer school, Per year subject per term of eight weeks, Boarding per week, Soarding per single meal, Lodging, Room rent per week, (two in a room), Room rent per week, (one in a room), Light and fuel, per Fall and Spring term, Light and fuel, per Winter term, .25 .15 .75 Twenty-five per cent. reduction on light and fuel when two Light per Summer term, 1.75 1.00 .50 2.50 3.50 Stenotypy-Machine to be purchased by the student Voice Culture or Piano, per lesson, .50 Voice Culture or Piano, per lesson, .50 3.00 1.00 .50
+Bible Course, \$.90 Classical, Scientific, Music and Commercial Course, 1.00 1.50 Advanced Course, 2 students in class, per subject, 4 or more students in class, per subject, Summer school, Per year subject per term of eight weeks, Twenty-five per cent. reduction on light and fuel when two students occupy one room.
+Contingent fee for day students, per term, 1.75 Light per Summer term, 1.00 Library fee, per term, 50 Rent of Typewriter, per term, One period daily, Stenotypy-Machine to be purchased by the student Voice Culture or Piano, per lesson, the right to charge a maximum of \$4.00 per week.

-The management hopes to be able to furnish board at \$3.50, but with the uncertain conditions of the food prices, reserves the right to charge a maximum of \$4.00 per week.

-The total expense per student for 1 school year will be from
+The total expense per student for one school year will be

-\$200 to \$225.
+from \$200 to \$225.

 The variable price in room rent is made on account of difference in size and location of rooms.
-There are several rooms provided with two sleeping alcoves which can be shut off from the study room by means of curtains.
+There are severa! rooms provided with two sleeping alcoves which can be shut off from the study room by means of curtains.

-Where two or more students are from one family a reduction of five (5) per cent, in tuition will be allowed for the second member and an additional five (5) per cent, for each additional member of the same family.
+Where two or more students are from one family a reduction of five (5) per cent, in tuition will be allowed for the second member and an additional five (5) per cent, for each additional member of the same family when clerical or residence discounts do not obtain.